Quo Vadis (band)

 Quo Vadis was a Canadian melodic death metal band from Montreal, Quebec, formed in 1992 by Bart Frydrychowicz, Yanic Bercier, and Arie Itman, named after the novel by Polish writer Henryk Sienkiewicz.
-Since its inception, the band released three studio albums, one compilation album, one demo, one live DVD, one live album and two videos.
-Not to be confused with another technical death metal band from Poland, bearing the same name.
+The band released three studio albums, one compilation album, one demo, one live DVD, one live album and two videos.
+Not to be confused with a Polish technical death metal band of the same name.

 History

 Formation, Quo Vadis Demo (1992–1995)

-Quo Vadis was formed in 1992 by guitarists and vocalists Bart Frydrychowicz and Arie Itman and drummer Yanic Bercier.
-Initially the band's music consisted of Metallica and Megadeth covers.
-However, over time, the band began to write originals and incorporate them into their live shows.
-By 1995, the band had written several originals and wanted to record a demo.
-Bassist Remy Beauchamp was recruited as a permanent member after the band tried out 17 others and soprano vocalist Sebrina Lipari performed on certain songs live.
-The Quo Vadis Demo was released on cassette on March 21, 1995, through VomiT Productions and helped the band establish themselves in the Montreal metal community.
+Guitarists and vocalists Bart Frydrychowicz and Arie Itman and drummer Yanic Bercier formed Quo Vadis in 1992.
+They played Metallica and Megadeth covers.
+Over time, the band began to write and play original songs.
+By 1995, the band wanted to record a demo.
+Bassist Remy Beauchamp was recruited as a permanent member, and soprano vocalist Sebrina Lipari performed on certain songs live.
+The Quo Vadis Demo was released on cassette on March 21, 1995, through VomiT Productions and helped establish the band in the Montreal metal scene.

 Forever...
 (1996–1998)

-In early 1996, Quo Vadis headed back into the studio and recorded their debut album with Pierre Rémillard, who had previously worked with Cryptopsy, as producer.
-On April 10, 1996, Forever... was released and was received favorably by both fans and critics, leading Earth AD Records in Germany and Immortal Records in Poland to sign licensing deals with Quo Vadis.
-Bart said of the album, "We recorded a demo which was released as an EP on cassette last year.
+In early 1996, Quo Vadis recorded their debut album with producer Pierre Rémillard, who had worked with Cryptopsy.
+On April 10, 1996, Forever... was released and received favorably by fans and critics.
+Earth AD Records in Germany and Immortal Records in Poland to signed licensing deals with Quo Vadis.
+Frydrychowicz said of the album, "We recorded a demo which was released as an EP on cassette last year.
 The reaction was very positive.
 We were still searching for direction at that time, experimenting with keyboards and femme vox.
 The music is much more focused now as we have found our sound.
 Forever... is much more aggressive then the EP was, it's much more melodic and intricate.
 That may sound like a contradiction but that is the case.
 I think we had more to say as musicians this time in the studio as well.
 Our objective was to keep the aggression and not to loose our edge.
 I think we captured that quite well, at the same time setting free our artistic side.
 It's pretty weird.
 You have to listen to both to really understand."